top of page

 Bottom right: James Maddalena (as Richard Nixon) and Janis Kelly (Pat Nixon) in John Adams’ opera Nixon In China.
 Metropolitan Opera 2011 production.
 Credit: Ken Howard

-FlipSide – starting the conversation!
+FlipSide - Starting the conversation

-Venue: The Old Theatre, 10 Church Street, Framlingham, IP13 9BH
+Festival venue: The Old Theatre, 10 Church Street, Framlingham, IP13 9BH

 FlipSide is a registered charity, registration number 1160164.